-At their best, these trusts create continuity, dignity, and protection during periods of vulnerability.
+At their best, these trusts create continuity, dignity, and a real plan for vulnerability.

 Special Needs Trust